googlecreativelab/open-nsynth-super/pcb_hardware/README.md

 After soldering the potentiometers and rotary encoders, the pins highlighted below (SW3, RV5, RV4) should be trimmed, to avoid contact with the Raspberry Pi.
 Optionally, they can also be covered with an insulant material such as electrical tape.

 ![Finishing the board by clipping excess solder and mounts](../images/ons_pcb_finishing.jpg)

+In order to preserve performance of the touch panel, you can add a layer of adhesive plastic to the surface of the board to insulate from moisture (depending on the thickness of the plastic you may wish to adjust the sensitivity of the touch sensor; however the default settings should work for a thin sheet of adhesive plastic.)